eurostat/quantile/README.md

 This source code material is intended to support the claim made in [Grazzini and Lamarche's article](#References) on the need for robust, software/language-agnostic statistical processes in the development and deployment of statistical production chains.

-As a simple illustration, we implement the same identical algorithms for quantile estimation (as described in Hyndman and Fan's framework) on different software platforms and/or using programming languages.
+As a simple illustration, we implement the same identical algorithms for quantile estimation (9 derived from Hyndman and Fan's framework, plus 1 described in Cunnane's article) on different software platforms and/or using programming languages.
 For that purpose, we either extend (wrap) already existing implementations, or actually reimplement the algorithm from scratch.

 *version*:      0.9